RomanZhu/Frame-Number-Sync/README.md

 From that approximation client calculates count of ticks which happend on the server.
 Client modifies his tick frequency to smoothly reach approximated tick value.

+#### Idea for more advanced approximation (Will try to implement in the future)
+Client keeps smooth delta averege and spikes counter.

+If new delta is close to or less than averege and new calculated approximation is close to predicted approximation, then predicted value is not updated with new approximation.
+After that delta averege is updated with new delta, spikes counter is reduced.

+If new delta is bigger by significant amount, then that update is skipped entirely, but spikes counter is increased.

+When spikes counter reaches certain value, client will set smooth delta averege to be equal to last spike's delta and predicted approximation to be equal to last spike's calculated approximation.

 ### Fields
 - IP - Client will try to connect to that IP.
 - Max Ticks Behind - If current tick is less than approximated tick by more than that value, then tick will be snapped to approximated tick.